solliancenet/microsoft-postgresql-developer-guide/10_ZeroToHero/10_02_Resources.md

 ### Call to Action

 Thanks for downloading and reading this Azure Database for PostgreSQL Flexible Server developer guide.
-We encourage further learning by reviewing the following links to documentation pages and creating a free azure account to practice with.
+We encourage further learning by reviewing the following links to documentation pages and creating a free Azure account to practice with.

 - [Review homepage](https://aka.ms/postgresql)
 - [Documentation](https://aka.ms/PostgreSQLdocs)